MagnusThome/RejsaRubberTrac/pcb/README.md

 # Running from 12 volts

 Here's how to mount the components neccesary for running everything from 12V.
 Check the excel file component list above on what components to get!
+If you never intend to connect to 12V you can omit these components.

 <img src="images/12V mounting.jpg">